MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-showas-property.md

 ## Remarks

 By specifying that the group should be rendered as **SplitButton**, the group is rendered as a combination of a button and a menu.
 This type of control gives you a fast one-click access to the first action [Visible](devenv-visible-property.md) and [Enabled](devenv-enabled-property.md) in a menu via the left button part and access to other related actions via the right dropdown part.

 > [!NOTE]
 > Re-ordering the actions in a split button group from a page extension or page customization can change the action used for the split button.

 Be aware of:

-- Split buttons are supported everywhere on the desktop client except on sub form action bars or in context menus.
+- Split buttons are supported everywhere on the desktop client <!--??--> except on sub form action bars or in context menus.
 When the feature key **ModernActionBar** is turned off, then it isn't supported if the `ShowAs` property is set to `SplitButton` on a promoted action category group. <!-- makes sense? -->
 - Mobile clients don't support split buttons and if the `ShowAs` property is set to `SplitButton`, it will be ignored.
 - Any tooltip, caption, or image property set on a group, isn't rendered, if the group is defined as a split button.
 It's still a best practice to set these properties, because they're used, if the group is rendered as a regular group, for example, on mobile clients.
+- A split button can be nested inside another split button.
+- For personalization from the UI, it's possible to drop an action into a split button and the action will then become the primary action, if the action is enabled and visible.
+It's also possible to re-order the child actions and it'll dynamically update the primary action as necessary.

 ## Example